In March 1996, Pauline Hanson was to become the first Independent female to win a seat in the House of Representatives.

 Hanson’s Return as Leader

-Pauline Hanson was voted back in by the membership, as leader of the Party on November 29, 2014, after nearly 13 years.
+Pauline Hanson was returned as national leader of One Nation on November 29, 2014, after nearly 13 years absence.

-In July 2015, Hanson announced that the party was once again renamed ‘Pauline Hanson’s One Nation’.
+In July 2015, Hanson announced that the party would once again be renamed ‘Pauline Hanson’s One Nation’.

-Hanson announced that she would be standing for the Queensland Senate and Pauline Hanson’s One Nation will be standing Senate and Lower House candidates across the nation, in the 2016 federal election.
+Hanson announced that she would be standing for the Queensland Senate, along with Senate and Lower House candidates across the nation, in the 2016 federal election.

-Since her return as National President, the party has experienced renewed interest, support, membership, a national head office and Pauline has her own small airplane donated, to help her move around the country.
+Since her return as National President, the party has experienced renewed interest, support, membership, and a national head office located in Brisbane.

-Her determination to fight for the Australian people is evident considering all that has happened to her and the party she founded, over the past 20 years.
-Hence her Party’s motto is ‘never give up, we won’t’.
+Her determination to fight for the Australian people is evident considering all that has happened to her and the party she founded, more than 20 years ago.

-Pauline Hanson was returned to Parliament as a Senator in the 2016 Federal election and she took 3 other Senators with her – Malcolm Roberts (QLD), Rodney Culleton (WA) & Brian Burston (NSW).
+Pauline Hanson was returned to Parliament as a Senator in the 2016 Federal election along with 3 other Senators.